ConstraintFlow: A DSL for Specification and Verification of Neural Network Analyses: Evaluation

-\textbf{New Abstract Transformers. } In \cf, we can also concisely specify new abstract transformers for DNN certifiers.
+We can also concisely specify new abstract transformers for DNN certifiers.
 For instance, we designed a new \maxpool abstract transformer for the DeepPoly certifier.
 The standard DeepPoly \maxpool transformer checks if there is a neuron in \prev whose lower bound is greater than the upper bounds of all other neurons, i.e., $\exists p \in \prev \cdot \forall q \in (\prev\setminus\{p\}) \cdot p[l] \bm{>} q[u]$.
 If such a neuron $p$ exists, then that neuron is the output of the \maxpool operation.
 Otherwise, the lower and upper polyhedral bounds are equal to the lower and upper concrete bounds.
 However, there can be cases where a neuron's lower bound is equal to the maximum of the upper bounds of other neurons.
 For example, let the neurons in \prev be $n_1, n_2, n_3$, s.t., $n_1 \in [0, 1], n_2 \in [1, 2], n_3 \in [2, 3]$.
 Here, the polyhedral lower bound for \maxpool transformer using DeepPoly's standard implementation is $\max(0, 1, 2) = 2$.
-In such cases, we can prove that setting the lower polyhedral bound to $n_3$ is sound using the \cf verification procedure.
+In such cases, we can prove that setting the lower polyhedral bound to $n_3$ is sound using the our verification procedure.
 Further, it has been shown previously~\cite{deeppoly} that polyhedral bounds are more precise than interval bounds.
 So, if $\exists p \in \prev \cdot \forall q \in (\prev\setminus\{p\}) \cdot p[l] \bm{\geq} q[u]$, then it is more precise to set the lower bound to $p$.
-The code for the new \maxpool transformer is shown in Figure~\ref{fig:newmaxpool} which uses the construct $\argmax(\prev, f)$ returning a list of neurons whose lower bound is $\geq$ the upper bounds of all other neurons in $\prev$.
-If a neuron satisfies the condition described above, we compute the average of the neurons in the non-empty output list using $\avg$, yielding a polyhedral expression.
+The code for the new \maxpool transformer is shown in Figure~\ref{fig:newmaxpool}.